saadullah-aleem-10p/node-basic-rest-api/README.md

 Super simple Nodejs REST API

-A demo REST API that performs CRUD operation on user objects.
+A demo REST API that performs CRUD operation on user and item objects